seb26/seb26.github.io/_posts/2020-09-27-iphone-mhl.md

 The answer was an exciting yes.

-[link]

-[screenshot of iOS file picker > create MHL file]

-This is the first version I have put out of the 'shortcut'.

 ### Some improvements that could be made

 - Can it save MHL files to the original location of the files?
 Assumedly not in all cases: e.g., if the media originated from the Photos.app, surely a Shortcut cannot write non-media files there